PavanRangani/docs/docs/prd/aggregated-report/manage-app-report.md

 ## Add Report under legal entity

+### System rules

+- Same report is not allowed

 ### UX Rule

 - Same report is not allowed to add, system show proper error message.
 - Default shows proper message in the `Report Criterias` section, when section or report is not selected.
-- When `Report Criterias` is not applicable for the selected report, show proper message.
+- Show proper message When `Report Criterias` is not applicable for the selected report.
-- Shows loader in `Report Criterias` section while data is not loaded.
+- Shows loader in `Report Criterias` section still data is loaded.
-- Some of the reports are not built from our side.
-If the user selects that report, it shows the proper message for that report.
+- Currently, some of the reports are not built from our side.
+If the user selects that report, it shows the proper message for that selected report.

 ### UI Rule